 - General admission is free but special exhibitions may charge for tickets.

-- Wonderlab: The Equinor Gallery will require a day pass, with prices starting from £8.
+- Wonderlab: The Equinor Gallery requires a day pass, with prices starting from £8.

 - Some artefacts in Wonderlab: The Equinor Gallery use magnets, so those with medical devices such as pacemakers are warned that these may be affected.
 Each of these items will have a warning sign beside it.